Relationship to SDGs

 Safety training facility

 We train employees to understand risks, maintain awareness of safety, and act safe by providing them with simulated experiences of dangers at installation and manufacturing sites.
 We also extend training to our partners' employees in the same manner.
+We have renovated the course facilities in consideration of the pandemic, and now have equipment that allows employees to maintain social distance.

 Health and safety seminar for top management

 To prevent workplace accidents, a high level of safety awareness in top management is important, and seminars are held every year to establish a safety oriented culture within supplier and Daifuku management.
 At these seminars, we are also aiming to raise awareness of safety through an award program that commends suppliers who actively carry out safety and health initiatives.
+The seminar was cancelled in fiscal 2020 due to the pandemic.

 Joint safety patrol by three affiliates